 If you’re wanting a nimble and lightweight bike for under $1,000, we recommend keeping it simple: an aluminum frame, front suspension fork, and 27.5-inch or 29-inch wheels.
 The closer you get to $1,000 with this setup, the lighter weight and more responsive the bike will be.
 On average, these aluminum hardtails will hover around the 30-pound mark.
 As long as your expectations are reasonable (don’t expect a twitchy, feathery light carbon race bike experience), you can have a whole lot of fun with a mid-range hardtail.

 If you’re trying to pin down an exact weight to compare bikes like-for-like, we’re here to warn you it can be a challenge.
 Some manufacturers don’t list the information at all, while others will provide a weight but few other details—such as what frame size is being weighed or whether or not pedals are on the bike.
-REI does provide a median weight for some bikes in their online specs, but it’s still not consistently reported to really use as a basis for comparison.
-It’s important to understand that within a narrow price range like $900 to $1,000, bikes with similar frame designs, suspension and components will not vary by more than a couple pounds.
+REI Co-op does provide a median weight for some bikes in their online specs, but it’s still not consistently reported to really use as a basis for comparison.
+It’s important to understand that within a narrow price range like $800 to $1,000, bikes with similar frame designs, suspension, and components will not vary by more than a couple pounds.

 When they were released to the mass market, few could have predicted the rise of the super wide tire bike.
-At a time when your typical mountain bike tire was around 2 inches wide, these 4 to 5-inch wide balloons looked downright hilarious.
+At a time when your typical mountain bike tire was around 2 inches wide, these 4- to 5-inch wide balloons looked downright hilarious.
 What was even more surprising was how fun the bikes were on the trail.
 The large tires had seemingly endless amounts of grip and absorbed rough trails with ease.
-More, they opened up snowy paths for year-round fun, which has made them extremely popular throughout the country, and in the Midwest in particular.
+Further, they opened up snowy paths for year-round fun, which has made them extremely popular throughout the country, and in the Midwest in particular.